hwikgren/PNANetwork/PersonExtractionTextFiles/Readme.md

 1. Iterate through the text files
 * Get a name from a line starting with '*'
-	* convert letters from ascii to unicode according to our list (Lists/letterConversion)
+	* convert letters from ASCII to Unicode according to our list (_..Lists/letterConversion_)
 	* add '_1' after the name
 * Find the next line with pieces of information divided by ';'
 	* clean inconsistences